Epay-Rosales/emily.github.io/README.md

 ### REST API messaging app

-##### Created a web API using a Twilio JavaScript helper library, Node.js and Flask.
-The app is rendered in Glitch.
-The app lets users send compliments to Twilio-validated phone numbers.
+Implemented an existing web API that sends text messages using Twilio JavaScript and Python SDKs.
+App is deployed in Glitch.

  <img
      src="MakeNice_glitch.png"